 Try not to have duplicate content on your website.
 A few words or a sentence is fine.
 However, if you have a paragraph on a page, copied from another page on your site (or another website) you can expect Google to ignore it, and not factor it into your overall Google ranking.
 Google actively encourages original content by diminishing the reach of sites with repetitive content or content lifted from other websites.

 Refine your Keyphrases

 Set up and use Google Analytics.
 Check the stats on your Rankings and Click-thru rate etc. for a chosen Keyphrase.
 If you are not seeing positive results after a month – consider changing the Keyphrase.
 This will mean rebuilding the whole page around the new Keyphrase.

 Note: If you include a URL change as a part of this update, ensure that you set up a ‘Redirect’ from the old page to the new Page.

 Google is concerned with more than just content

-Although content is still the King, Google is now placing a heavy interest in your Social Media presence, the mobile-friendliness of your website, and the amount of engagement you have with the outside world.
-Content and Keyphrases are important to get your foot in the door, but you must provide a dynamic web presence that exudes activity and buzz.
+Initial non-content focus should be on your Social Media presence, the mobile-friendliness of your website, and the amount of engagement you have with the outside world.
+Content and Keyphrases are important to get your foot in the door, but you must also try to provide a dynamic web presence that exudes activity and buzz.

 This is just the tip of the iceberg for SEO.
 Other facets include: Writing articles and social media posts that resonate with your target audience, investigating further your audience profile, developing an editorial time-line, and rigorously measuring your SEO outcomes are very important.
 If you would like to eke even more out of your websites ranking after following this guide, I can recommend subscribing to a reputable SEO related Blog or Newsletter.
 Don’t buy an old book on SEO – the industry and Google standards/algorithms change often; and new tools are always appearing.
 Using an “old-school” SEO method could easily be of detriment to your Google Ranking.